The image on the right shows a typical black

 It is intended for unclassified, non-sensitive information between

 companies.
-It uses a non-classified, fully commercial encryption algorithm.
+It uses a non-classified, publicly available and fully

-It can be sold to all countries except those that are on the US hostile list.
+It could be sold to all countries except those that were on the US hostile list,

 For a president, communication with his ministers and advisors